 Departmental Seminars are held during term throughout the year at 12.45 on Mondays.
 See the 'Events' page on the departmental website for further details.
-Attendance is compulsory for all students enrolled on taught courses, including the MSc Sociology and the
+Attendance is compulsory for all students enrolled on taught courses, including the part-time MSc Sociology.

-MPhil Sociology and Demography.
 Students are also highly encouraged to attend the Nuffield College Sociology Seminars.
 Details are available on the Nuffield College website.